EventStore/documentation/docs/v6/event-sourcing/entities-as-streams.md

 since we started using events.

 In fact, the overall flow is the same, so is the application service code.
-The only change would be how the `EntityStore` adapter works.
-For state-oriented persistence, it could be something like putting the entity state to a document, serialising it and storing it in a document database, and then reading it back.
+The only change is how the `EntityStore` adapter works.
+For state-oriented persistence, it is something like putting the entity state to a document, serialising it and storing it in a document database, and then reading it back.
-How would it look like when we have an event-sourced entity?
+How would it look when we have an event-sourced entity?
 We use the same port, so the API doesn't change.
 We need to implement an adapter that can use an event-oriented database, like Event Store.